-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Feedback during presentation of implementation.
 Individual analytical feedback for courseworks.

 Failure Redemption: Resit exam and/or resubmit assignments as appropriate.

 Additional Notes: Students taking this module must have good programming skills (i.e., be a competent programmer in any standard programming language) as this module requires significant programming ability.